Predisposition To PTSD: Influencing Factors

 If you are experiencing PTSD symptoms, therapy may help with your recovery process.
 A therapist may be able to help you manage stress and build resilience by introducing coping strategies and cognitive restructuring skills.
 The latter may help you reframe your experience, which might alleviate the distress associated with it.

-A UK-based study employing either in-person or internet-based therapy in 196 people with mild-to-moderate PTSD symptoms found that PTSD symptoms improved for participants in both the online and in-person therapy groups at 16 weeks.
-The participants of both the in-person and online therapy groups saw improvement of symptoms up to one year after receiving treatment.
+A UK-based study employing either in-person or internet-based therapy in 196 people with mild-to-moderate PTSD symptoms suggests that PTSD symptoms improved for participants in both the online and in-person therapy groups after 16 weeks.
+The participants of both the in-person and online therapy groups experienced this improvement in symptoms at a one-year follow-up as well.

 Takeaway

-Several factors may contribute to a person’s predisposition to develop PTSD.
-These may include genetic variations, a family history of mental illness, anxiety sensitivity, and a tendency to avoid negative emotions.
-Other psychiatric disorders, such as schizophrenia or major depressive disorder, may also increase a person’s risk of developing PTSD.
+Several factors may contribute to a person’s predisposition to develop PTSD, such as genetic variations, a family history of mental illness, anxiety sensitivity, and a tendency to avoid negative emotions.
+Having other psychiatric disorders, such as schizophrenia or major depressive disorder, may also increase a person’s risk of developing PTSD.
+Support for trauma-related challenges like PTSD is available; you can connect with a therapist online or in person.

 Heal from trauma with compassionate support